Volkswagen CEO: Seat's de Meo probably in talks with Renault - CNBC

 “He did a great job with us but we accepted that he’s going to leave and he’s probably in talks with Renault, that’s what he told us,” Diess said.

-Officials at Renault had no immediate comment to make on the matter on Thursday.
+Renault declined to comment on the matter on Thursday.

 Renault Chairman Jean-Dominique Senard said this week that a new CEO would be named shortly.